phbroc/devart-template/project_posts/2014-03-23-Pan-Zoom-Split.md

 ```

 ## At the end there is the ring
 In post number 5, I was talking about the ring.
 The drawing begins with the circus ring.
 Now initial parameters are memorized.
-If no one is updating the curve within ten seconds, the system gets back to those initial parameters automatically.
+If no one is updating the curve within ten seconds, the system gets back to these initial parameters automatically.
 This way back animation can show strange results...

 ## New live capture
 In the video below, I am using the new feature of splitting the curve.